OpenAfghanistan/provinces/README.md

 **Introduction:**

-The Laravel package "afghanistan-provinces" provides essential resources for managing Afghanistan's provinces and districts within your Laravel application.
+The Laravel package "provinces" provides essential resources for managing Afghanistan's provinces and districts within your Laravel application.
 This package includes models, migrations, seeders, and factories to facilitate the integration of Afghanistan's administrative divisions into your project.

 **Requirements:**